olefjaerestad/griddie/README.md

 ### <span id="use-available-classes">Available classes</span>
 #### <span id="use-available-classes-grid">Grid</span>
-- `.g`: Base grid styling.
-All grids need this.
 - `.g-x`: Horizontal grid.
 Can be combined with vertical grid.
 - `.g-y`: Vertical grid.
 Can be combined with horizontal grid.